aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 companies that build AI systems to amplify our abilities to create and improve efficiency for our work.
 Companies such as [Runway](https://runwayml.com/), [Cohere](https://cohere.com/), etc belongs to this paradigm. ^intelligence

-Our interests lie firmly on the second group, where we build tools that amplifies our agency. `tinymorph` is the manifestation of these beliefs.
+Our interests lie firmly on the second group, where we build tools that amplifies our agency. `morph` is the manifestation of these beliefs.

-Additionally, during the journey of prototyping `tinymorph`, we hope to use it as a playground to delve into the field of [[glosar#mechanistic interpretability]] as a pure research interests.
+Additionally, during the journey of prototyping `morph`, we hope to use it as a playground to delve into the field of [[glosar#mechanistic interpretability]] as a pure research interests.

 #### Attendance